 The Dreaded Time Management

 First, let me share that I hate the word ‘management.’
-And time management, much like any concept that involves that word, sounds too corporate.
-If you ask anyone if they have some kind of personal time management system, they might look at you like you have two heads.
+And time management, much like any concept involving that word, sounds too corporate.
+If you ask anyone if they have some personal time management system, they might look at you like you have two heads.